 Emma Stone's swept-back side braid attracted all of our attention when she arrived at the Met Gala red carpet.
 Volume is key with this one, so use a thickening product before styling.
 Teasing the hair at the crown of the head will also help achieve that sky-high volume.

-Oliva Munn's tight boxer braids are straight and to the point.
+Oliva Munn's tight Dutch pigtails are straight and to the point.
 We like how she paired the fierce hairstyle with soft and slightly smoky makeup.
 Swipe a few drops of Sachajuan Shine Serum ($33) through your hair to replicate her high-shine strands.

 This one's for anyone who prefers subtle, elegant braids.
 Jessica Alba sports two French braids on either side of her head, though they're half-disguised by the swoop of hair leading back into her braided bun.
 It's a must for medium-length hair.